bmc-compuware/ispw-deploy/README.md

 ### Create a token in CES

-In order to use this action, you must have an instance of the BMC Compuware CES product installed on one of your runners.
-Once that is complete, you will need to open CES in your web browser and create a token to be used during CES requests.
+In order to use this action, you must access an instance of the BMC Compuware CES product.
+You will need to open CES in your web browser and create a token to be used during CES requests.
 To set up a new host connection, go to the hamburger menu in the upper left corner and select Host Connections.

 ![CES menu](media/ces-menu.png "CES menu")